-As of May 3, 2017, we had only 19 full-time employees and 6 key consultants.
-We will need to substantially expand our managerial, commercial, financial, manufacturing, and other personnel resources in order to manage our operations and prepare for the commercialization of AXS-02 and AXS-05, if approved.
+As of May 4, 2018, we had only 27 full-time employees and 4 key consultants.
+We will need to substantially expand our managerial, commercial, financial, manufacturing, and other personnel resources in order to manage our operations and prepare for the commercialization of our product candidates, if approved.
 Our management, personnel, systems, and facilities currently in place may not be adequate to support this future growth.
 In addition, we may not be able to recruit and retain qualified personnel in the future, particularly for sales and marketing positions, due to competition for personnel among pharmaceutical businesses, and the failure to do so could have a significant negative impact on our future product revenues and business results.
 Our need to effectively manage our operations, growth and various projects requires that we:

-- continue the hiring and training of personnel for an effective commercial organization in anticipation of the potential approval of AXS-02 and AXS-05, and establish appropriate systems, policies and infrastructure to support that organization; - ensure that our consultants and other service providers successfully carry out their contractual obligations, provide high quality results, and meet expected deadlines; - continue to carry out our own contractual obligations to our licensors and other third parties; and - continue to improve our operational, financial, and management controls, reporting systems, and procedures.
+- · continue the hiring and training of personnel for an effective commercial organization in anticipation of the potential approval of our product candidates, and establish appropriate systems, policies and infrastructure to support that organization; - · ensure that our consultants and other service providers successfully carry out their contractual obligations, provide high quality results, and meet expected deadlines; - · continue to carry out our own contractual obligations to our licensors and other third parties; and - continue to improve our operational, financial, and management controls, reporting systems, and procedures.